Skip to main content

 KeyTypeDescriptionExample

-addParamsObject/DictionaryAdds additional parameters to requests.Adds/Overrides parameters.
+addParamsObject/DictionaryAdds additional parameters to requests.
+Values can be strings, numbers, booleans, arrays, or nested objects.
+Supports `web_search: true` for enabling web search in requests.Adds/Overrides parameters.
 Useful for specifying API-specific options.

 Example: